bhavanabhasker/Best-Route-Determination/readme.md

-Please note that,for securoty reasons,the access token for this has been emailed to the professor.
+Please note that,for security reasons,the access token for this has been emailed to the professor.
 This would only work if the access token is specified in the function GenerateRequestId (GenerateRequestId.Go file ). go to the function and change the value of access token